From-the-Jammer-Line/From-the-Jammer-Line.github.io/_posts/2020-06-13-Reverse-Glide-Juke.md

 4. Engagement of the inner edge
 5. Lateral movements

-The main idea is that, we have some blockers we want to get around, but we want to exploit a rapid lane change to confuse them.
+The main idea is that we have some blockers we want to get around, but we want to exploit a rapid lane change to confuse them.
 So suppose we are approaching two blockers from the outside:

 <center><img width="30%" src="/images/posts/Reverse-Glide-Juke/approach.png"></center>